 A. NSAIDs are a group of drugs used to temporarily relieve pain and inflammation.
 They work by blocking the production of prostaglandins, or chemicals believed to be associated with pain and inflammation.

 Q. What conditions do NSAIDs treat?

-A. Prescription NSAIDs are an important treatment for many debilitating conditions such as osteoarthritis and rheumatoid arthritis.
+A. Prescription NSAIDs are important to help manage many debilitating conditions such as osteoarthritis and rheumatoid arthritis.
 Some prescription NSAIDs also are used to treat pain.
-Over-the-counter versions of some NSAIDs are used to treat fever and pain associated with dental problems, tendonitis, strains, sprains and other injuries.
-NSAIDs are also commonly used to relieve pain associated with menstrual cramps.
+Over-the-counter versions of some NSAIDs are used to treat pain associated with dental problems, tendonitis, strains, sprains and other injuries.
+NSAIDs are also commonly used to treat fever and to reduce pain associated with menstrual cramps.

 Q. What are non-selective NSAIDs and COX-2 selective NSAIDs?

 A. Non-selective NSAIDs work by inhibiting two enzymes that are involved with inflammation—cyclooxygenase-1 and cyclooxygenase-2 (COX-1 and COX-2).